prownd/qmatrix/README.md

 # qt_matrix_example
-The Matrix rain, a example write by qt,character  move down like rain .
+The chinese character ,drop down like rain
+show that  like in the movie matrix
+write by qt